chmerdon/ExtendableFEM.jl/docs/src/pdesolvers_dt.md

 and Example205 (Heat equation).

-## Extension ExtendableFEMDiffEQExt.jl
+## Using SciMLBase.ODEProblem and DifferentialEquations.jl

-This extension is automatically loaded when also DifferentialEquations.jl is used.
-It allows to easily reframe the ProblemDescription for the spacial differential operator of the PDE as the right-hand side of an ODE.
+It is possible to reframe the ProblemDescription for the spacial differential operator of the PDE as the right-hand side of an ODEProblem.
 Here, the ProblemDescription contains the right-hand side description of the ODE
 ```math
 \begin{aligned}